yuki-kimoto/giblognet/README.md

 **Dockerfile and docker-compose**

 You can use Docker to build your own container based on Alpine Linux.
-This image configures SSHD to be run by user root and GitPrep to be run by user gitprep.
+This image configures SSHD to be run by user root and Giblog Net to be run by user giblognet.

-    docker build ./deploy -t jndeverteuil/gitprep:latest
+    docker build ./deploy -t jndeverteuil/giblognet:latest

 With that build, you can start a service with docker-compose:

     version: "3"

     services:
-    gitprep:
+    giblognet:
-        image: jndeverteuil/gitprep:latest
+        image: jndeverteuil/giblognet:latest
-        container_name: gitprep
+        container_name: giblognet
-        hostname: gitprep
+        hostname: giblognet
         restart: always
         ports:
         - "10020:10020"
         - "0.0.0.0:2222:22"
         volumes:
-        - gitprep:/home/gitprep
+        - giblognet:/home/giblognet
         - sshd:/etc/ssh

     volumes:
-    gitprep:
+    giblognet:
     sshd:

 ## For Developers

-### Run GitPrep in development mode
+### Run Giblog Net in development mode

 If you are a developer, you can start the application in development mode.